 Monitoring Microsoft Azure SQL Database and Azure SQL Managed Instance performance using dynamic management views

 Microsoft Azure SQL Database and Azure SQL Managed Instance enable a subset of dynamic management views to diagnose performance problems, which might be caused by blocked or long-running queries, resource bottlenecks, poor query plans, and so on.
-This topic provides information on how to detect common performance problems by using dynamic management views.
+This article provides information on how to detect common performance problems by using dynamic management views.

 Microsoft Azure SQL Database and Azure SQL Managed Instance partially support three categories of dynamic management views: